flarum/docs/docs/extend/update-b14.md

 - app()->url() will no longer work: [`Flarum\Http\UrlGenerator`](routes.md) should be injected and used instead.
 An instance of `Flarum\Http\UrlGenerator` is available in `blade.php` templates via `$url`.
 - As a part of the Laravel 6 upgrade, the [`array_` and `str_` helpers](https://laravel.com/docs/6.x/upgrade#helpers) have been removed.
 - The Laravel translator interface has been removed; the Symfony translator interface should be used instead: `Symfony\Component\Translation\TranslatorInterface`
+- The Mandrill mail driver is no longer provided in Laravel 6, and has been removed.
 - The following events deprecated in Beta 13 [have been removed](https://github.com/flarum/core/commit/7d1ef9d89161363d1c8dea19cf8aebb30136e9e3#diff-238957b67e42d4e977398cd048c51c73):
   - `AbstractConfigureRoutes`
   - `ConfigureApiRoutes` - Use the `Routes` extender instead